Søren Lerby

-Søren Lerby (born 1 February 1958) is a Danish former football player, manager, and licensed agent.
+Søren Lerby (born 1 February 1958) is a Danish former professional football player, manager, and agent.
 As a player, he spent most of his career in Dutch football, winning five Eredivisie championships with Ajax Amsterdam and two with PSV Eindhoven.
 With the latter club, he also won the 1988 European Cup.
 He won two Bundesliga titles with Bayern Munich, and played one season for AS Monaco in France.
 He played 67 matches for the Denmark national football team from 1978 to 1989, and represented Denmark at the 1986 FIFA World Cup and two European Championship tournaments.
-Currently, he is the agent of Galatasaray winger Dries Mertens.